PhilipQuirke/SkyCombDroneLibrary/README.md

 (longitude, latitude, altitude, speed, yaw, roll, camera down angle, etc).

 Flight data is derived from either:
-- A text-based flight log generally containing an entry per image
+- A flight log (a text file or CSV) containing an entry per image
 - Meta-data stored on each of the images taken in a flight.

 The results are integrated with geographical elevation data,